Nâzım Hikmet: Later life and legacy

 When the EOKA struggle broke out in Cyprus, Ran believed that its population could live together peacefully, and he called on the Cypriot Turks to support the Greek Cypriots' demand for an end to British rule and union with Greece (enosis).
 Hikmet drew negative reaction from Turkish Cypriots for his opinions.

-Persecuted for decades by the Turkey during the Cold War for his communist views, Ran died of a heart attack in Moscow on 3 June 1963 at 6.30 a.m. while he was picking up a morning newspaper at the door of his summer house in Peredelkino, far away from his beloved homeland.
+Persecuted for decades by Turkey during the Cold War for his communist views, Nâzım died of a heart attack in Moscow on 3 June 1963 at 6.30 a.m. while he was picking up a morning newspaper at the door of his summer house in Peredelkino, far away from his beloved homeland.
 He is buried in Moscow's Novodevichy Cemetery, where his tomb is still a place of pilgrimage for Turks and others from around the world.
 His final wish, which was never carried out, was to be buried under a plane tree (platanus) in any village cemetery in Anatolia.

 His poems depicting the people of the countryside, villages, towns and cities of his homeland (Memleketimden İnsan Manzaraları, "Human Landscapes from my Country"), as well as the Turkish War of Independence (Kurtuluş Savaşı Destanı, i.e. The Epic of the War of Independence"), and the Turkish revolutionaries (Kuvâyi Milliye, "Force of the Nation) are considered among the greatest literary works of Turkey.

 After his death, the Kremlin ordered the publication of the poet's first-ever Turkish-language collected works in communist Bulgaria, where a large and recognized Turkish national minority still existed.
 The eight volumes of these collected works, Bütün eserleri, appeared at Sofia between 1967 and 1972, in the very last years of the existence of the Turkish minority educational and publishing system in Bulgaria.

-Ran had Polish and Turkish citizenship.
+Nâzım had Polish and Turkish citizenship.
 The latter was revoked in 1959 and restored in 2009.
 His family has been asked if it wanted his remains repatriated from Russia.

 Patronage

 During the 1940s, as he was serving his sentence at Bursa Prison, painted.
 There, he met a young inmate, İbrahim Balaban.
 Ran discovered Balaban's talent in drawing, gave all his paint and brushes to him, and encouraged him to continue with painting.
 Ran influenced the peasant and educated him, who had finished only a three-grade village school, in forming his own ideas in the fields of philosophy, sociology, economics, and politics.
-Ran greatly admired Balaban and referred to him in a letter to the novelist Kemal Tahir as "his peasant painter" (Köylü ressam).
+Ran greatly admired Balaban and referred to him in a letter to the novelist Kemal Tahir as the “peasant painter" (Köylü ressam).
 Their contact remained after they were released from the prison.

 Selected works

+Human Landscapes

+Hikmet started working on Human Landscapes ("Memleketimden İnsan Manzaraları") in 1939 and it finally got published in 1960.
+Its 16'000 lines of verse cover major historical events in Turkey in the first half of the 20th Century.
+Its perspective wanders stream of consciousness style from person to person in then Anatolia.
+The work is considered to be one of the foundational works of Turkish literature and Hikmet's magnum opus.

+The book consists of five parts.
+The fifth part is unfinished.